 What is an audiologist?

-An audiologist is a university-trained health professional who diagnoses and helps people with hearing impairment and related conditions like tinnitus and balance problems.
+An audiologist is a university-trained health professional who diagnoses and helps people with hearing loss, deafness and related conditions like tinnitus and balance problems.

-Audiologists work in hospitals, community health services, government-funded hearing services, private practice, specialist clinics and some medical practices.
+Audiologists work in many areas including hospitals, community health services, schools and private practices.

 Why your child might see an audiologist